awsdocs/aws-direct-connect-user-guide/doc_source/direct-connect-transit-gateways.md

       + To specify these IP addresses yourself, for **Your router peer ip**, enter the destination IPv4 CIDR address to which Amazon should send traffic\.
       + For **Amazon router peer ip**, enter the IPv4 CIDR address to use to send traffic to AWS\.
 **Important**
-If you let AWS auto\-assign IP addresses, a /30 CIDR will be allocated from 169\.254\.0\.0/16\.
-AWS does not recommend this option if you intend to use the customer router peer IP address as the source and destination for traffic\.
+If you let AWS auto\-assign IPv4 addresses, a /30 CIDR will be allocated from 169\.254\.0\.0/16 IPv4 Link\-Local according to RFC 3927 for point\-to\-point connectivity\.
+AWS does not recommend this option if you intend to use the customer router peer IP address as the source and/or destination for VPC traffic\.
 Instead you should use RFC 1918 or other addressing, and specify the address yourself\.
-For more information about RFC 1918 see [ Address Allocation for Private Internets](https://datatracker.ietf.org/doc/html/rfc1918)\.
+For more information about RFC 1918, see [Address Allocation for Private Internets](https://datatracker.ietf.org/doc/html/rfc1918)\.
+For more information about RFC 3927, see [Dynamic Configuration of IPv4 Link\-Local Addresses](https://datatracker.ietf.org/doc/html/rfc3927)\.

       \[IPv6\] To configure an IPv6 BGP peer, choose **IPv6**\.
 The peer IPv6 addresses are automatically assigned from Amazon's pool of IPv6 addresses\.
 You cannot specify custom IPv6 addresses\.